BlueDevelopersInc/dsu-wiki/docs/status.md

 The time to update the status message (without events), in seconds, shouldn't be lower than 1 minute as of discord rate limits

+# How to disable leveling?
+Simply run `/status` with no options.